sjvkishore/iiitb/README.md

 # iiitb
-As part of course practiced ML models
+As part of course, practiced ML model solution pynbs.